The Society's core aim is "To encourage and promote the study of the archaeology, heritage and history of the catchment area of the River Till".

 The counter below shows the number of visitors to the website since October 2013:-

-Thank you to everyone from Branxton & Crookham who came along to the two meetings on 8th and 9th April to learn about the village atlas project.
-Thank you also to those who volunteered for one or more of the activity groups.
-More news soon! - but, meanwhile, click on the tabs for the Branxton & Crookham Village Atlas and the Photograph Gallery.
+Thank you to TillVAS members and to everyone from Branxton & Crookham who came along to the two village walks on 13th and 14th May.
+Click on the tabs for the Branxton & Crookham Village Atlas and the Photograph Gallery.

 THE NEXT LECTURE

-On 6th May, the talk by be by Professor Sam Turner of Newcastle University on "Understanding Landscapes using Remote Sensing Techniques".
+On 3rd June, the talk will be by Clive Waddington on "Excavations at High Hauxley".
 The talk will be in Crookham Village Hall, at 7.30pm.

-1. 28th April.
-The start of the free Introductory Lectures on Scottish Archaeology on Tuesday evenings in Birgham Village Hall.
-Members will have received booking details from Flodden1513.
+1. 19th May.
+The next free Introductory Lecture on Scottish Archaeology on Tuesday evenings in Birgham Village Hall from 7.00pm until 9.00pm.
+Members will have received details from Flodden1513.

-7. 17th June.
+2. 17th June.
 There will be a coach visit to Vindolanda Roman fort and civilian settlement just south of Hadrian's Wall, as well as a look at the Roman Army Museum.
-Details of arrangements and how to book will be e-mailed to members.
+Details of arrangements and how to book have been e-mailed to members.

 Please note that TillVAS now has its own Twitter account in order to 'spread the word'.
 To see what it is like and to see all the links that are building up, simply enter @TillVAS in your browser.